-A. Recommendation: Adopt legislative revisions to OAH's statute.
+A. Recommendation: Adopt legislative revisions to OAH's statute

 In the fall of 2016, OAH embarked on a comprehensive review of the statutes and regulations affecting administrative hearings.
 Based on this review, OAH recommended certain specific statutory changes, with sample language offered in an Appendix to the 2017 annual report.
-In 2019, Senator Micciche introduced SB 88, encompassing many of those proposed changes; a copy of SB 88 (with one minor typographical error corrected) is attached hereto as Appendix B.23
+In 2019, Senator Micciche introduced SB 88, encompassing many of those proposed changes.
+The bill was referred to the Finance Committee in March 2020 but was unable to have a hearing before the pandemic-related end of the legislative session.
+OAH continues to believe that legislative adoption of the changes identified in prior annual reports and in SB 88 would improve both efficiency and due process; a substantially similar draft of prior legislation is attached hereto as Appendix B.